 New York Black and White Biscotti

-- 2 cups coarsely chopped semi sweet chocolate or chocolate chips
+2 c. semi-sweet chocolate or chocolate chips (coarsely chopped)

 Preheat oven to 350 F. Line two baking sheets with parchment paper and put each sheet on top of another one (double sheet).